When you open cPanel → Select PHP Version and get the dreaded:

 Adding

-unintentionally puts the helper that manages PHP Selector inside a cage, blocking access to system paths (like/usr/share/cagefs
+pam_lve.soto/etc/pam.d/sudounintentionally puts the helper that manages PHP Selector inside a cage, blocking access to system paths (like/usr/share/cagefs).
+That’s why the UI errors—even when CageFS is globally “Enabled”.

-(recommended), but remove it from sudo
+Keep pam_lve in sshd, su, crond, atd (recommended), but remove it from sudo.

 Step-by-step with quick checks